huggingface/blog/intel-fast-embedding.md

 In our calibration process we use a subset of the [qasper](https://huggingface.co/datasets/allenai/qasper) dataset.

-## Usage

-Once the model is quantized it is easy to integrate it into an inference pipeline.
+##### Step 3: Loading and running inference

-Loading a quantized model by doing the following:
+Loading a quantized model can be done by simply running:

 ```python
 from optimum.intel import IPEXModel